Gattocrucco/lsqfitgp/docs/sine.rst

 steps is pretending we don't know the data comes from a sine, and letting the fit guess a function that passes through the data.

-The first step in using a gaussian process is choosing a *kernel function*.
+The first step in using a Gaussian process is choosing a *kernel function*.
 Say :math:`f` is the unknown function we want to model.
 The kernel function :math:`k(x, y)` specifies the covariance we expect *a priori* between :math:`f(x)` and :math:`f(y)`: